-The Prime Minister’s speech at University College Hospital (UCH) today couldn’t be described as a rhetorical tour de force.
+You really couldn’t describe the Prime Minister’s speech at University College Hospital (UCH) today as a rhetorical tour de force.
+But, as an NHS reform speech it certainly ticked the boxes.

 Yes, it had its moments: